The current investment opportunity offers CROWDESTOR investors to make a secured loan to project M119 Hostel.

 Funds will be used to buy and reconstruct the real estate object located in the centre of Riga, Matisa street 119.
 Total area of the building is 1362,40 square metres.
 Object is expected to be commissioned by end of 2020.

 M119 Hostel is economical segment hostel with prices per bed in a range from 13 to 20 EUR.
 Hostel will have dormitories and individually furnished rooms with total number of 130 beds.
 Hostel includes a bar, social area, Wi-Fi, kitchen.

-Current investment opportunity offers CROWDESTOR investors to make a loan with 16,50% annual interest rate.
-Minimum target to be raised in this fundraising phase, which is second, is EUR 50 000,00 and the maximum target is EUR 125 000,00.
+Current investment opportunity offers CROWDESTOR investors to make a loan with 22% annual interest rate.
+Minimum target to be raised in this fundraising phase is EUR 10 000,00 and the maximum target is EUR 20 000,00.

 Loan is secured with first-hand pledge on real estate.

-This is third fundraising phase.
-Further funds will be raised once per month until end of this year until commissioning the Object.
+This is fourth fundraising phase.
+Further funds will be raised once/twice per month until end of this year until commissioning the Object.

 Loan repayment: In full at the end of the Loan Term.

 Collateral: The loan is secured by first-hand pledge on real estate on Matisa street 119, Riga, and assets bought for the hostel needs.

 Remember - interest rate payments start calculating from the day you make your investment!